-Glenn Stok writes about investment and risk-control strategies that he has perfected during 45 years trading stocks, options, and futures.
+Glenn Stok writes about investment and risk-control strategies he perfected during 45 years trading stocks, options, and futures contracts.

 Begin by Planning Your Entry Point

 It would help if you had a rule for when you buy and when you sell.
 Don’t just buy a stock when you discover it, and you think it might be an excellent addition to your portfolio.
 You need to do some research to decide what price is right for getting in.

 Don’t be afraid of missing out, thinking that it will go up from there, and you’d have to pay more if you had waited.
 There is only a 50% chance of going up.
 It took me decades of trading to finally learn that.

 Stock prices can only go up or down.
 Therefore, it’s always a 50/50 chance either way.
 So be patient when getting in.
 Stocks also fluctuate throughout the day, so if you are sure you want it now, right now, then at least put a limit order in a little lower than the trading price.